pravee42/pravee42/README.md

  - Collaborations to build something great

 ### My Most popular used languages and frameworks
- - [x] Python for creating backend and AI along with automation and NLP
+ - [x] Python, And Javascript for creating backend and AI along with automation and NLP
  - [x] JavaScript -> I would always like to use most popular library [React](https://github.com/facebook/react) for creating my front end works
  - [x] selenium -> creating bots for twitter and linkedin and scrape from from websites where 'bs4' does not work

 Connect with me🤝:
 - You can connect with me on [Twitter](https://twitter.com/abipravi1)
-- You can also view my projects and provide job oppurtunites on [linked In](https://www.linkedin.com/in/praveen-kumar-9b09441b7/)
+- You can also view my projects and provide job oppurtunites on [linked In](https://www.linkedin.com/in/praveenkumar-abipravi/)

  # Some of my works
    - [News App](https://github.com/pravee42/news-app)